 For a coil with turns, the ideal form becomes

-The minus sign is the part associated with Lenz's law.
+Here is the magnetic flux, a measure of how much magnetic field passes through the loop, and the minus sign is the part associated with Lenz's law.
 It encodes direction: the induced emf drives a current whose magnetic effect opposes the change in flux.

 Worked Example: Magnet Approaching A Loop

-As the magnet gets closer, the magnetic flux through the loop increases.
-Lenz's law says the loop must create its own magnetic field that opposes that increase.
+Suppose the north pole of a bar magnet moves straight toward a conducting loop.
+Look at the loop from the magnet side.
+As the magnet gets closer, the magnetic flux through the loop increases, so Lenz's law says the loop must create its own magnetic field that opposes that increase.

-That means the face of the loop near the magnet must act like a north pole.
-This creates a repulsive interaction and opposes the growing flux.
+That means the face of the loop near the magnet must act like a north pole, creating a repulsive interaction that opposes the growing flux.
+Using the right-hand rule for a current loop, the induced current is counterclockwise as seen from the magnet side.

 If the same magnet moves away instead, the flux in that direction decreases.
-The induced current reverses so the loop tries to maintain the original flux direction.
-In that case, the current is clockwise as seen from the magnet side.
+The induced current reverses so the loop tries to maintain the original flux direction; in that case the current is clockwise as seen from the magnet side.

-How To Find The Direction Step By Step
+Practice Check: Find The Direction Step By Step

 - Choose a positive direction for magnetic flux through the loop.